 Droplet NFS Server

 NFS Droplet 1-Click allows you to create and maintain shared network storage for your applications running on the DigitalOcean cloud.
-Besides the getting started tutorial, it includes the necessary scripts for you to customize for production deployment.
+Besides the getting started tutorial, it includes the necessary scripts for you to customise for production deployment.

 Before you deploy your first NFS Droplet